08 May Healthy Dental Habits to Follow

 Consuming simple or processed sugars and carbohydrates, such as those in soda, candy, and white bread or pastas, helps set the stage for bacteria growth and cavities by increasing sugars in the mouth.
 Simple carbohydrates digest fast and they start digesting before even swallowed, breaking down into sugars while still in the mouth.
 It’s not necessary to cut these foods out of a diet completely, but brushing immediately after eating them can greatly improve dental health efforts.

 Staying hydrated also helps because, when properly hydrated, the mouth remains moist and saliva production is fairly consistent.
 Saliva helps remove food that may otherwise be stuck in the mouth.
 It also reduces acids in the mouth, protecting teeth and enamel.
-Chewing on sugar-free ADA-approved chewing gum, especially after a meal if brushing is inconvenient, can greatly improve oral health by increasing saliva in the mouth and helping to remove any remaining food particles.
+Chewing on sugar-free ADA-approved chewing gum, especially after a meal if brushing is inconvenient, can greatly improve oral health by increasing saliva in the mouth and helping to remove any remaining food particles. [pullquote]Maintaining regular checkups allow the dentist to spot any problems early and give a better chance for success with preventive treatments.[/pullquote]

 Calcium is important for healthy bones and teeth and many, women especially, either consume too little calcium or begin suffering from bone loss typical of the aging process.
 A well-balanced diet that includes calcium-rich dairy or calcium-fortified non-dairy substitutes and juices ensures the body receives what it needs to keep teeth healthy and strong.